HMS Bangor (M109)

 HMS Bangor is a commissioned by the Royal Navy in 2000, which was designed to hunt naval mines in depths of up to 200 m using the Sonar 2093 Variable Depth Sonar (VDS).
 This means that she can conduct mine clearance operations throughout the continental shelf.
 She is named after the Northern Ireland seaside city of the same name, and the second Royal Navy vessel to bear the name.
 As of January 2024, she was the last vessel of her class in active Royal Navy service.

+In 2025, HMS Bangor began an overhaul to extend its life for a further five years of service.

 History

 Through October 2011 Bangor conducted maritime security patrols off Misrata during the NATO military intervention in Libya.

 Bangor participated in the 2013 Exercise Joint Warrior.
 She was stationed on the River Clyde for the 2014 Commonwealth Games in Glasgow.
 For the duration of the games the general public were allowed on board for a free tour.